Tisch Library Style Guide

 • You can contact us 24/7 via email.

-When you are informing users about policy you may want to use 3rd person.
-This makes it sound less accusatory.
+When you are informing users about a policy you may want to use the third-person.
+This phrasing makes it sound less accusatory.

 Use Active Voice